oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/analyzing-logs/analyzing-logs.md

-## Task 4 : Viewing Kubernetes Events
+## Task 6 (Could Be Removed if we finalize on Task 4) : Viewing Kubernetes Events

 1. Run the following query in the Query Bar.
         ```